babylonchain/babylonchain.github.io/docs/user-guides/btc-staking-testnet/integrate.md

 # BTC timestamping integration

-Learn how to integrate a Cosmos Zone with Babylon's BTC timestamping protocol.
+Learn how to integrate a Cosmos Zone with the Babylon BTC timestamping protocol.

 ---